 Looking for More Vegan Recipes?

+First, be sure to check out my 60 favorite vegan books across all genres, including cookbooks.
 Beyond Mexican vegan dishes, I’m rounding up plant-based recipes for cuisines all over the world.
 With so many worldly flavors to discover, you’ll never get bored in the kitchen.
 You’ll want to take a look at these:

 - German Vegan Recipes